 Recipe Tips

-Warm the pumpkin with the spices first – adding the pumpkin puree and pumpkin pie spice to the milk before it simmers gives the spices time to bloom.
-The flavor in the finished cup is noticeably deeper than a version where the spices are stirred in cold.
+Warm the pumpkin with the spices first – Adding the pumpkin purée and pumpkin pie spice to the milk before it simmers gives the spices time to bloom.
+This creates the rich, cozy flavor that makes a homemade pumpkin spice latte taste even better.

-Use pure pumpkin puree only – pumpkin pie filling contains added sugar and pre-blended spices that throw off the sweetness and spice balance of this recipe.
+Use pure pumpkin purée only – Pumpkin pie filling contains added sugar and pre-blended spices that throw off the sweetness and spice balance of this recipe.
+For the best flavor, use Creamy Homemade Pumpkin Purée or 100 percent pure canned pumpkin.

 Strain for the smoothest cup – pour the finished pumpkin mixture through a fine mesh strainer before adding the coffee for a completely smooth, clean latte.
 This step removes any fibrous bits from the puree.